-You must be prepared to talk about your strengths.
-Many candidates don’t do it well, so there is an opportunity for you to stand out from the crowd if you can speak about your strengths in an authentic and compelling way.
+Although this question comes up in 80% of interviews, many candidates don’t know how to answer it.
+This means there’s a real opportunity for you to stand out from the crowd if you can speak about your strengths in an authentic and compelling way.

-Let’s start by talking about how to respond when an interviewer asks you specifically, “What are your strengths?” (or “What are your three greatest strengths?” or similar)
+Let’s start by talking about how to respond when an interviewer asks you specifically, “What are your strengths?” .

 Why Do Interviewers Ask This Question?